Advising & Counseling Center

 - Individual departments are responsible for bulletin boards in their department areas and ensuring the material posted on them conforms to the provisions of this sign policy.

-- It is the sole responsibility of the individual/organization/ department posting the signs to remove them by the stated removal date.
+- It is the sole responsibility of the individual/organization/department posting the signs to remove them by the stated end date.

 - In accordance with the college Alcohol Policy, no signs or displays posted may promote the sale or consumption of alcohol or drugs.